elastic/elasticsearch-net/README.markdown

 Copyright (c) 2010 Martijn Laarman and everyone wonderful enough to contribute to [NEST](https://github.com/Mpdreamz/NEST)

+Special mention of thanks to [@stephenpope](http://github.com/stephenpope) for allowing his port of the java factory based dsl [Rubber]((http://github.com/stephenpope) to be merged into NEST.

+NEST now has 2 types of query dsl's (lambda and factory based)!

-Some of the wonderful features in NEST were pushed by these wonderful folks:
+Some of the other wonderful features in NEST were pushed by these wonderful folks:

 * [@nordbergm](https://github.com/nordbergm/NEST)
 * [@kevingessner](https://github.com/kevingessner/NEST)